-There are also minor repositories for forest health data.
-While large databases, like the RESULTS database run by the Ministry, cover the province, the pest data they house is sometimes incomplete, difficult to access or not specifically organized for pest enquiries.
-Thus, extracting useful data for large scale forest planning is often difficult or requires a certain ability with the database.
+Forest health data from each of these sources has its own specific uses and limitations based on the age of the stands sampled, the survey methodology used, and the way in which forest health data was collected (Table 1).
+The associated forest health data is sometimes incomplete, difficult to access or not specifically organized for forest health enquiries.
+Thus, extracting useful data for large scale forest planning is often difficult or requires familiarity with data bases.